kurt-krueckeberg/data-structures-cplus/md-notes/tree234.md

 ## Implementation of class tree234

 The template class tree234 implements the 2 3 4 tree. `unique_ptr<Node>` manages the nodes of the tree.
 The root is also an instance of `shared_ptr<Node>`.
 Mention copy ctor and move ctor.
 And how this differs from shared_ptr<Node> implementation.
-This code is available on `github <https://github.com/kurt-krueckeberg/234tree-in-cpp>`_.
+This code is available on [github](https://github.com/kurt-krueckeberg/234tree-in-cpp).

 ```cpp
     #ifndef	TREE234_H